 NOTE: Information shown below has been voluntarily submitted by individuals interested in establishing mutually desired contact between half-siblings and/or donors (genetic relatives).

 This registry is intended strictly for informational purposes, and is neither endorsed nor supported by any individual or organization.
 Please note that while access to this list is restricted to individuals over 18 years of age, it is up to each and every parent to supervise and monitor their child's use of the Internet.

 Dates are approximate (mid-late 1990s) donated several times through either the Infertility and IVF Clinic of St. Louis and/or Infertility Center of St. Louis managed by Dr Ronald P Wilbois.
 Fairly certain offspring were born.
-Although, I preferred to remain an anonymous donor, at the time.
+Although, I did not have a choice but to remain an anonymous donor, at the time.